In this section:

 If you would like to know more about the cosmetic laws and the manufacture of cosmetics, see the CTPA's public website.

 Occasionally, cosmetic products are recalled from retailers and consumers who have bought them.
 It is usually because of precautionary action being taken by a responsible manufacturer over a batch of product that has not met the normal very high standard expected.
 Unless stated otherwise, there would be no risk to health but it is always better to be sure and recall the product.
 Sometimes these things happen and it is better for the consumer to know the manufacturer is putting the interests of the consumer first.

-REACH (Registration, Evaluation & Authorisation of Chemicals) is a comprehensive European law that controls the safety of chemicals.
+UK REACH (Registration, Evaluation & Authorisation of Chemicals) is a comprehensive law that controls the safety of chemicals.
 To ensure a high level of protection, this law requires data to be submitted on human and environmental safety.
-It applies to all chemicals made in the European Union (EU), or imported into the EU, including certain natural substances and those substances used in cosmetic products.
+It applies to all chemicals made or imported into Great Britain, including certain natural substances and those substances used in cosmetic products.
 It is intended to address any public concern about the use of chemicals.